-Lisa Nelson Raabe has worked as an artist, art therapist and yoga therapist for the past 25 years, delving into the relationships between our bodies, stored emotion, thoughts and memories.
-As a long time textile artist, much of Lisa’s work has to do with women’s work and repetitive forms and processes, stitch by stitch, moment by moment.
+Lisa Nelson Raabe has worked as an artist, art therapist and yoga therapist, delving into the relationships between our bodies, stored emotion, thoughts and memories.
+As a long time textile artist, much of Lisa’s work has to do with women’s work and repetitive forms and processes, stitch by stitch, moment by moment, the creation of pliable planes.

 Lisa is currently a graduate student in fine art at Bradley University in Peoria, IL.
 She lives with her husband, poet and writer Burton Raabe and their cat Zorba.